djones8055/Projects/README.md

 XXXX**Find PI to the Nth Digit** - Enter a number and have the program generate PI up to that many decimal places.
 Keep a limit to how far the program will go.XXXX

-**Find e to the Nth Digit** - Just like the previous problem, but with e instead of PI.
+XXXX**Find e to the Nth Digit** - Just like the previous problem, but with e instead of PI.
 Enter a number and have the program generate e up to that many decimal places.
-Keep a limit to how far the program will go.
+Keep a limit to how far the program will go.XXXX

 **Fibonacci Sequence** - Enter a number and have the program generate the Fibonacci sequence to that number or to the Nth number.